paixaop/node-sodium/README.md

 Uses Libsodium 1.0.16

+Refactored to use N-API, instead of NaN, so it should be more resistent to node version upgrades.

 Port of the [lib sodium](https://github.com/jedisct1/libsodium) Encryption Library to Node.js.

 As of libsodium 1.0.11 all functions except memory allocation have been implemented.